nedleeds/OCTADeeplearning/README.md

  ```
 You can also download the docker image through the
 [dockerhub](https://hub.docker.com/r/paulcurk/octa3d/tags).</br>
-The basic usage of this file is consists of 2 steps.
+The basic usage of this file is consists of 2 steps (build & run).
 Each command are operated on the shell prompt.
-- Build
+- Build example
 > ```python
 >  docker build . -t octa3d
 > ```
-- Run
+- Run example
 > ```python
 >  docker run -d -it \
 >  -v /data:/root/Share/OCTA3d/data \